Rock Island mom demands accommodations at city pool for disabled son, threatens lawsuit

 Parks and Recreation Director, John Gripp says the floatie is not Coast Guard certified.

 “If it can blow up, it can deflate.
-If (the inflatable rings) are not coast guard certified people can slip out of them.
+If (the inflatable rings) are not coast guard certified, people can slip out of them.
 They make coast guard certified life jackets that come in various shapes and sizes and can be adjusted,” says Gripp.

 Cleveland is calling the back and forth debate as an act of discrimination against her son.